-What do you have to eat while breastfeeding?
+What does a lactating mother have to eat while breastfeeding?

-Between the main elements that must be considered they are the following:
+Between the main elements that must be considered, there are the following:

 If you can not or do not want to drink much milk, you can use other mineral rich foods, especially tofu, a soybean derivative, which is even richer in calcium.
 The following table shows an equivalence between the calcium of cow milk, cheese, soy milk and tofu for three ounces, or about 85 g.